Facebook Tracking Pixel

 • Missing captions – When videos don’t have captions, people with hearing disabilities may be unable to understand the information.

 • Insufficient keyboard navigation – Some people with disabilities cannot use a mouse or trackpad.
 Keyboard navigation should allow every interactive element of a web page to be selected using the tab key.
-Learn more about Keyboard Accessibility here.
+Learn more about keyboard accessibility here.

 • Inaccessible online forms – Online forms represent some of the most complicated interactions a user can have with a website.
 Accessible forms provide a clear relationship between labels and their corresponding fields and options to extend time limits for form completion.